PhD Students

 Yu Pu

-My research focuses on cataracts and gamma crystallins, which, due to high cysteine content, form non-native disulfide bonds, misfolding, and light-scattering aggregates that contribute to cataract development.
-I conduct biophysical experiments on gamma-D crystallin variants to assess their stability and response to environmental stress, aiming to better understand cataract formation and develop preventive strategies.
+My research focuses on cataracts and gamma crystallins, which, due to high cysteine content, form non-native disulfide bonds and aggregates that contribute to cataract development.
+I conduct biophysical experiments on gamma-D crystallin variants to assess their stability and response to environmental stress, to better understand cataract formation and develop preventive strategies.
 (Serebryany lab)

 Program: PhD, Chemistry at Stony Brook University